quizcore/FinalPresentation/README.md

 * Student view: Open a browser and go to the URL [http://localhost/FinalPresenation/QuizCore/connection.php](http://localhost/FinalPresenation/QuizCore/connection.php)
 * Admin view: Open a browser and go to the URL [http://localhost/FinalPresenation/QuizCore/admin-temp/](http://localhost/FinalPresenation/QuizCore/admin-temp/)

+If your XAMPP database cannot start, there might be other database that takes up that port 3306.
+Make sure to kill all the processes that take up the port and try to start the XAMPP database again.
+For macos, run `sudo pkill mysqld` to kill mysqld that use the port 3306.

 # ROADMAP

 ## Student